AArch64.cloud

 Token/second benchmark test for ARM-based and x86 CPUs using llama3.1:8b model

-These tests were performed mostly on CPUs on a similar price range.
-That is these tests are not representing the entire CPUs.
+These tests were performed mostly on compute instances of a similar price(per hour) range.
+These tests are not representing the entire CPUs.
 My account quota(i.e. vCPU/region) on different cloud providers were a bottleneck on these tests.
 Though, these tests are supposed to be representative of the respective CPUs, running these tests on bare metal CPUs would be more reliable.